tjdwill/kmeans/README.md

 # imgClass
-A repository documenting the implementation of a helper class for basic image operations.
+A repository documenting the implementation of classes for basic image operations.

 Example: k-Means implementation